Where the Republican presidential candidates stand on abortion

 The president has some power to restrict or expand access to the pills – Biden, for example, signed an executive order in early 2023 that protected access to medication abortion via telehealth appointments, and that also allowed pharmacies to distribute the pills.

-As president, Trump pushed to restrict medication abortion during the Ccovid-19 pandemic, asking the Supreme Court to require patients to visit a health care provider in order to receive the medication.
+As president, Trump pushed to restrict medication abortion during the COVID-19 pandemic, asking the Supreme Court to require patients to visit a health care provider in order to receive the medication.

 The candidates have said little about whether and how they would hope to restrict access to the pills as president.
 NPR reached out to all campaigns about their stance on this topic and has not received responses.